sishida/acmeair-mainservice-java/README.md

 	* Once pipeline is created successfully then you can add deployment.
 	* Deploy all microservices with these instructions. (https://microclimate-dev2ops.github.io/usingapipeline#deploying-applications)
 	* After successful deployments you can get to application from URL. (http://proxy_ip/acmeair).
+	* Go to the Configuration Page and Load the Database.